sichkar-valentyn/hello-world/README.md

 # hello-world
-This is my first repository in the GitHub
+This is my first repository on the GitHub

-I'm the Master student of Intelligent Systems program I study at:
+### Courses:
-Peter the Great Saint-Petersburg Polytechnic University Graduate School of Cyber-Physical Systems and Control
+* Explore the course **"Convolutional Neural Networks for Image Classification"** here: https://stepik.org/course/53801/promo